How I Built My App-Based Business, And How You Can Do It Too

 We get a lot of questions on this, but just how expensive is launching an app, and what are the typical expenses that entrepreneurs can expect?

-The answer is always linking to the expertise required, whether the solution is simple or complex, interfaces required etc. The cost of maintenance and support varies depending on the type of environment/s required and support of the systems.
+The answer is always linked to the expertise required, whether the solution is simple or complex, the interfaces required etc. The cost of maintenance and support varies depending on the type of environment/s required and support of the systems.

 The other expenses that can sometimes be overlooked are the costs of marketing the product and training that might be needed by users at different levels and the cost of unexpected delays.